Forte Belvedere Gschwent: The Great War museum

 Inside there are historical finds and multimedia installations that illustrate the history of the fort, its garrison and the military events that affected the Plateaus.

 The fortress museum is open to visitors from April 1 to November 1, closed on Mondays (except July and August).

 The museum is part of the Trentino Grande Guerra network.

 World war I

-On 23 May 1915, the Kingdom of Italy declared war on Austria-Hungary.
+On May 23, 1915, the Kingdom of Italy declared war on Austria-Hungary.

 The garrison

 On the day of the declaration of war, the official garrison of the fort was composed of: 1 commander, 2 artillery officers, 1 infantry officer, 1 medical officer, 130 non-commissioned officers and gunners, 50 Landesschützen; 8 telephone operators, 5 medical workers, 5 sappers, 5 ordinances (order runners) and 5 orderlies.

 Bombings

 Although never directly assaulted by Italian infantry, throughout the first year of the war Forte Belvedere was subjected to very intense bombings.
 The enemy artillery fire caused considerable damage to the structures on several occasions and also caused victims among the garrison, but never reached the intensity reached by the bombings against Forte Campo Luserna and Forte Vezzena.

-On May 23, 1915, at 6:00 p.m., with the declaration of war by Italy on Austria-Hungary, hostilities began.
+On May 23, 1915, at 6:00 pm, with the declaration of war by Italy on Austria-Hungary, hostilities began.
 At 5:00 a.m. the following day the first cannon shots were fired against Forte Belvedere.
 In addition to the cannons of the Italian forts Forte Verena and Forte Campolongo, the Italian artillery was located at Porta Manazzo, near Monte Campomolon, at the Vena pass and on Mount Toraro.

 On the Austrian side, the only artillery in the field in the first days of the war consisted of the batteries of the belt of forts, often too weak.
 Without the possibility of countering the Italian action, only the great resistance of the forts to the bombardments guaranteed the holding of the line.
 Only later would the 30.5 cm mortar placed on the Costalta hill and the other large caliber artillery come into action.